sigcsets/sigcse2016/attendees/index.md

 <p>Our conference hotel is the <b>{{site.data.main.conferenceHotel}}</b>.
 The rumor on the street in KC is that <i>{{site.data.main.upper}} booked the whole thing</i>.
 So, take that conference rate, and book rooms for yourself and all of your colleagues—this would be great year to bring the whole department/division/school.
 </p>

-<p>**We're excited to note that our conference hotel and venue hotel are one and the same!** Sessions and accommodations are all under the same roof.</p>
+<p><b>Note that the <a href="http://www.visitkc.com/convention-center/index.aspx">KC Convention Center is barely a block away</a> from the conference hotel!</b> Sessions and accommodations are practically under the same roof!</p>

 <p>So <a href="{{site.data.main.bookingURL}}">go reserve your room now</a>.
 You might as well: it's the 2014-2015 budget year, and at least this way you won't be thinking about it all through the fall term.</p>